Severson-Group/docs.amdc.dev/source/getting-started/tutorials/sensors/index.md

 Read [this docs page](/firmware/arch/timing-manager.md) for detailed information on the Timing Manager

-Consider: Control tasks only have the opportunity to run once every X PWM periods, where X is the User Event Ratio.\
+Consider: Control tasks can run, at most, once every X PWM periods, where X is the User Event Ratio.\
 That means we have to satisfy these three inequalities:

 $$